Cuba mourns after 107 killed in airliner crash - Journal du Cameroun

 Three women pulled alive from the mangled wreckage are the only known survivors.

-The mourning period is to last from dawn on Saturday to midnight on Sunday, the Communist Party leader and former president Raul Castro said.
-Flags are to be flown at half-mast throughout the country.
+The mourning period was to last to midnight on Sunday (0400 GMT Monday), the Communist Party leader and former president Raul Castro said.
+Flags were flown at half-mast throughout the country.

-The plane was on an internal flight from Havana to the eastern city of Holguin.
-Most of the passengers were Cuban, with five foreigners, including two Argentines, among them.
+The plane was on a domestic flight from Havana to the eastern city of Holguin.
+Most of the 104 passengers were Cuban, with five foreigners, including two Argentines, among them.

-The plane — carrying 104 passengers — was almost completely destroyed in the crash and subsequent fire.
-Firefighters raced to the scene to put out the blaze along with a fleet of ambulances to assist any survivors.

 Built in 1979, the plane was leased from a small Mexican company, Global Air, also known as Aerolineas Damoj.